McCall leads No. 24 Coastal Carolina to 35-28 win over Troy

 But facing fourth-and-4 on its own 31, the Chanticleers set up for a punt.
 Instead, they snapped the ball to Brewer, who took it around the left side for 12 yards to keep the drive going.

+“I didn’t know we were calling it and I ran down the sidelines telling the defense, ‘I need one.
+I need one,'” McCall said.
+“Then I see C.J.
+Brewer running down the sidelines.”

 Troy got the ball back with 25 seconds to go on its 24.
-But Watson fumbled as he was sacked by Josiah Stewart and Jeffrey Gunter recovered as Coastal Carolina won its third straight over the Trojans.
+But Watson fumbled as he was sacked by Josiah Stewart and Jeffrey Gunter recovered to seal things.

 Coastal Carolina came out slow, looking like a team that hadn’t fully flushed its 30-27 loss at Appalachian State on Oct.
 20 that had ended its undefeated start.